ctbritt/path-of-the-beast-foundryvtt/README.md

+# RETIRED - Chris' Premades did a much better job on this.
+Please use his version.

 # Path of the Beast Complete Macro

 A Macro for automating Path of the Beast weapons for a barbarian when they rage.